‘This is outrageous!’ Gas prices up again across U.S., Rochester - NewsBreak

 ‘This is outrageous!’
 Gas prices up again across U.S., Rochester

 ROCHESTER, N.Y.
 (WROC) — Gas prices in the U.S. are jumping back up to near-record highs.
-According to AAA , the average price across the country today was $4.32— up about 20 cents compared to just a month ago.
+According to AAA , the average price across the country sits at $4.32 — up 20 cents compared to just a month ago.

 “Gas prices (are) going up!
 It’s crazy out here.
-You’re just trying to be the working man but– they just don’t let you do it,” says Thomas.
+You’re just trying to be the working man but — they just don’t let you do it,” Thomas said.

 A man who only wanted to be called the name ‘Ten’ says a couple of years ago gas prices weren’t breaking his bank account.
 In 2020 AAA had the US average at about $2.50 a gallon.
 He wants to know what gives?